ucsffrancislab/genomics/data/20250800-AGS-CIDR-ONCO-I370-TCGA/20250723-survival_gwas/README.md

-Add exit to r scripts when the sample count drops below a certain number.
+Add exit to r scripts when the sample count drops below a certain number?

 Geno : I’d say anything running less than 30 individuals is very unreliable for survival models.
 Possibly the saddle point approximation in SPACox needs even more.